Jacob Joffe Fields

 This text is part of Parks’ Historical Signs Project and can be found posted within the park.

 Born in Palestine, Jacob Joffe left his homeland to fight with the Jewish Brigade of the British Army during World War II (1939-1945).
-After the War, he returned to his home to fight as an officer in the Israeli Army for the nation’s independence.
-In March 1950 during the war, Joffe met Natalie Aronow.
-After a month of courtship, they married.
-Three months later the couple immigrated to the United States, took up residence at 1142 57th Street in Brooklyn and founded the civic association, Futurama.
+After the War, he returned to his home to serve as an officer in the Israeli Army for the nation's independence.
+In March 1950 during the war, Joffe met Natalie Aronow and shortly after, they married.
+Three months later the couple immigrated to the United States, took up residence at 1142 57th Street in Brooklyn, and founded the civic association, Futurama.

-Bounded by Utica Avenue to the West, Avenue J to the North, Ralph Avenue to the East, and Avenue L to the South, Futurama held events ranging from social parties to Boy Scout meetings and hosted stamp, electronics, mah-jongg, and bowling clubs.
+Futurama held events ranging from social parties to Boy Scout meetings and hosted stamp, electronics, mah-jongg, and bowling clubs.
 A weekly newsletter reported on community happenings such as weddings, Bar Mitzvahs, funerals, meetings, illnesses, and overgrown gardens.
 In his spare time, Joffe also led a Boy Scout troop and formed a local Children’s Activities Committee.
-Jacob Joffe died in 1963, at age 37 from a rare blood disorder.
+Jacob Joffe died in 1962, at age 37 from a rare blood disorder.

 Check out your park's Vital Signs